robcarver17/pysystemtrade/docs/production.md

 run_backups                   : Last started 2020-12-08 14:54:04.856000 Last ended status 2020-12-08 00:05:48.444000 GO      PID 61604.0    is running
 ```

 You can use the PID to check using the Linux command line eg `ps aux | grep 86140` if a process really is running (in this case I'm checking if run_capital_update really is still going), or if it's abnormally aborted (in which case you will need to change it to 'not running' before relaunching - see below).
-This is also done automatically by the monitor function (see [scheduling](#pysystemtrade-scheduling)).
+This is also done automatically by the [system monitor and/or dashboard](/docs/dashboard_and_monitor.md), if running.

 Note that processes that have launched but waiting to properly start (perhaps because it is not their scheduled start time, or because another process has not yet started) will be shown as not running and will have no PID registered.
 You can safely kill them.